wso2-attic/ballerina-integrator/docs/content/src/learn/guides/saas-clients/sfdc46/import-contacts-into-salesforce-using-ftp/README.md

 The `wso2/sfdc46` module allows you to perform CRUD operations for SObjects, query using SOQL, search using SOSL, and describe SObjects and organizational data through the Salesforce REST API.
-Also it supports insert, upsert, update, query and delete operations for CSV, JSON and XML data types which provides in Salesforce bulk API.
+Also it supports insert, upsert, update, query, and delete operations for CSV, JSON, and XML data types that are available in Salesforce bulk API.
 It handles OAuth 2.0 authentication.

 The `wso2/ftp` module provides an FTP client and an FTP server listener implementation to facilitate an FTP connection to a remote location.